zencart/documentation/content/dev/code/init_system.md

 Zen Cart attempted to mitigate this by providing certain override directories where extra data/functions files could be placed that would be automatically included when `application_top.php` was run.

 The problem with this system is that it only provides for a very few places within the running order of `application_top.php` where new code can be introduced.
 It also did not provide at all for the addition of new classes.
 What was required was an `application_top.php` that allowed for the placing of any new function/class/script that was completely under the developer's control.
-Futhermore, some method of loading and invoking classes was also required.
+Furthermore, some method of loading and invoking classes was also required.

 Since v1.3, Zen Cart achieves this by abstracting the code run by `application_top.php` into a control array.
 This array stores details of functions/classes/init_scripts that need to be run, and the order in which they are run in a special PHP array.
 Given this it is now possible for third party developers to 'hook' into `application_top.php` and be confident that any future code upgrades will not normally overwrite their own code.